lingui/js-lingui/docs/tutorials/cli.rst

    (use "lingui extract" to update catalogs with new messages) (use "lingui compile" to compile catalogs for production)

-::`extract` merges all translations with new messages, so you can run this command any time without worrying about losing any translations.
+:cli:`extract` merges all translations with new messages, so you can run this command any time without worrying about losing any translations.

 Preparing catalogs for production
 =================================

-Once we have all catalogs ready and translated, we can compile the JSON into a minified JS file with the ::`compile` command.
+Once we have all catalogs ready and translated, we can compile the JSON into a minified JS file with the :cli:`compile` command.
 This command parses the messages in MessageFormat and compiles them into simple functions.
 It also adds plural rules to a production ready catalog::